Today I am going to introduce a new concept for Python developers: typeclasses.

 reveal_type(copy(1)) # int

-to work with only subtypes of specific types, even if you want to.
+And you cannot restrict @singledispatch to work with only subtypes of specific types, even if you want to.

 Protocols are unsupported

 Protocols are an important part of Python.
-Sadly, they are not supported by @singledispatch
+Sadly, they are not supported by @singledispatch:

 @greet.register